JarnoRFB/mws-restaurant-stage-1/README.md

 * reload the page
 * uncheck service worker "Update on reload" again

+or alternatively just "Clear storage" via the "Application" tab.

 Now everything should work as intended.

 Icon made by Freepik from www.flaticon.com.